ineedbots/t5_bot_warfare/README.md

   - Bots have a slight delay after spawning, scales inversely with difficulty.
   - Bots can reroll carepackages.
   - Bots can use the valkyrie rocket carepackage streak.
+  - Bots can melee lunge.
+  - Bots can jumpshot and dropshot.
+  - Bots can use altmode weapons (gl, ft, mk)

 ## Installation
 0. Download the [latest release](https://github.com/ineedbots/t5_bot_warfare/releases) of Bot Warfare.